Antoine-Bst/SCAN-2025_Set-Based-Temporal-Verification-of-NNCS/README.md

 Welcome !
-This is a prototype for the verification of STL formula on reachable tube using Dynibex.
+This is a prototype for the verification of STL formula on reachable tube of Neural Network Controlled System using Dynibex.
 It has been tested on Linux Ubuntu only.
 It uses DynIbex.

 Install Dynibex: